ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/discovery/README.md

 same coverage reasons and evidence references, with current and historical observations distinguished.
 The coverage view may include a supported artifact whose wider collected inventory remains incomplete.

+### Retiring obsolete scopes without losing memory

+`retired_candidates` explicitly excludes an investigation from scheduling, rediscovery, active history and opportunity filters.
+Each entry contains `source`, `name`, an explicit Docker `tag` when applicable, and a `reason`.
+The example configuration retires only `library/mysql:5.7`; it does not retire other investigations simply because their seed was removed.
+Retirement persists in SQLite even if the configuration entry is later omitted.
+Force-refresh does not override it.
+Existing observations are never deleted or reclassified.

+To resume a scope, remove its retirement directive and add a reasoned entry to `reactivated_candidates`.
+The same scope cannot appear in both lists.
+Existing work resumes at its saved refresh date; use force-refresh only for a deliberate immediate check.
+Reactivating an exclusion rule with no candidate merely allows future seed/discovery admission; it does not fabricate an investigation.
+Each list is limited to 100 entries; duplicate normalized identities are rejected.

+Word and the local page separate retired scopes from current opportunities.
+CSV includes retired rows only when an actual saved finding exists, retaining its original status/date and adding retirement reason/date.
+JSON also records marker-only exclusions, complete archived findings and the latest 100 lifecycle transitions.
+All transition events remain in SQLite.
+Retirement counts are policy counts, never completed checks or new gaps.

 Raw JSON preserves original source/model text with lossless character escapes.
 Word, CSV and diagnostic text visibly escape XML-invalid characters; invalid